 Still, Bromptons will be great if you need a smaller bike because you’re a little shorter or your commute is short.

 Meanwhile, Dahon bikes are perfect for anyone who needs to make a longer ride and find the small Bromptons a bit uncomfortable.
-We hope this VS article cleared things up for you.
+I hope this article clears things up for you.
 Happy riding!